The Beginner’s Guide to Google Ad Grants | 2024 Updated

 “Google Ad Grants provides up to $10,000 USD per month of free Google Ads advertising on Google search result pages to eligible nonprofit organizations.
 The program is designed to help people connect with causes to make a greater impact on the world.
 The program is open to organizations who join Google for Nonprofits, meet Ad Grants’ eligibility and program policies, and are approved through the Ad Grants pre-qualification process.”

 As mentioned in Google’s definition, the first and foremost requirement for getting the grant is to join Google for Nonprofits.
-Let us see what it is before we proceed further.

 Google for Nonprofits – Must-Have for Google Ad Grants

 Your eligibility for Google for Nonprofits is a must to ensure you get the Google Ad Grants.
 With Google for Nonprofits, nonprofits get to leverage Google’s technology to make a difference in the world.
 You get access to the following resources with Google for Nonprofits:

 An organization won’t be eligible if it is a governmental entity or organization, hospital or healthcare organization, school, academic institution, or a university.